kirioh/stock-portfolio-analyzer/README.md

 # Stock Portfolio Analyzer

-A modular, production-ready Python tool for analyzing a stock portfolio from a CSV file.
+A modular, production-ready Python tool for analyzing a stock portfolio from a CSV file, with support for time-based performance analysis.

 ## Features

 - Fetch current stock prices using the yfinance API
 - Calculate portfolio value, gain/loss, and performance metrics
+- Track portfolio performance over time using transaction history
+- Visualize returns as a function of time with interactive plots
+- Parse transaction statements (Revolut format supported)
 - Configurable via YAML file or environment variables
 - Comprehensive logging with configurable levels
 - Colorized console output